NU-Formula-Racing/telemetry-remote-23/README.md

 ## Usage

 execute the `runApp.bat` file from file explorer.
-If you need to restart the app, remember to close all command prompt windows before running the `runApp.bat` file again.
+If you need to restart the app, remember to run `killApp.bat` before running the `runApp.bat` file again.
 <br>
 The instructions below can also be found in the settings page of the app.
 (Click top right gear icon)